AlexKalll/fst-number-normalizer/README.md

-# FST Number Normalizer
+# FST Text Normalizer

-Text Normalization Internship Challenge - English cardinal numbers (0–1000).
+Text Normalization Challenge - English cardinal numbers (0–1000).

 FST-based text normalization system for English cardinal numbers with Python fallback.

 ## What This Project Does

 Normalizes cardinal numbers (0-1000) in English text:
-- "I have 3 dogs and 21 cats" → "I have three dogs and twenty-one cats"
+- "I have 3 dogs and 21 cats" -> "I have three dogs and twenty-one cats"
-- "She is 45 years old." → "She is forty-five years old."
+- "She is 45 years old." -> "She is forty-five years old."

 ## File Structure